Phala-Network/phala-wiki/content/basics/run-a-gatekeeper.md

 Gatekeepers utilize TEE to manage the secret keys in Phala Network.
 Before starting validating, you need to attach the TEE hardware to your Gatekeeper accounts.
 As long as the Gatekeeper is running and validating the blockchain, the TEE worker is always connected to the blockchain and support the network.

 The TEE worker is handled by two components: `pHost` and `pRuntime`.
-The latest prebuilt binaries can be found from the Github [release page](https://github.com/Phala-Network/phala-blockchain/releases).
+The latest prebuilt binaries can be found from the Github [release page](https://github.com/Phala-Network/phala-blockchain/releases) in `tee-release.zip`.
 Instead, you can also compile it on your own.

 Assuming you have extracted the prebuilt binares in a directory and have a running and fully synced `phala-node`, you can take the following steps to attach the TEE components to the blockchain:

-1. Start pRuntime: `./pruntime`
+1. Start pRuntime: `./app`
 2. Start pHost with proper flags:
   ```
   ./phost \